edwisdom/resident_scheduler/plan.md

 - ~~Comment out AI slop~~
 - ~~Commit the whole thing to Git~~
-- Figure out the right format for the constraints for the CP model
-- Fix Danny's requests for time off -- they're not in the same week
+- Figure out the right format for the constraints for the CP model ~~- Fix Danny's requests for time off -- they're not in the same week~~ ~~- This is actually a misunderstanding of the problem -- we need to schedule for 4 weeks at once.~~
 - Test the scheduler model with just a couple basic constraints to begin with
 - Understand how to debug/verify/explain after a solve
 - Add in constraints one by one